 A democratic manager delegates authority to his/her staff, giving them responsibility to complete the task given to them (also known as empowerment).
 Staff will complete the tasks using their own work methods.
 However, the task must be completed on time.
-Employees are involved in decision making giving them a sense of belonging and motivating individuals.
-Because staff feel a sense of belonging and are motivated the quality of decision making and work also improves.
+Employees are involved in decision making giving them a sense of belonging and motivation.
+As staff feel a sense of belonging and motivation ted the quality of decision making and work is likely to be high.
 Although popular in business today, a democratic management style can slow decision making down because staff need to be consulted.
 Also some employees may take advantage of the fact that their manager is democratic by not working to their full potential and allowing other group members to 'carry' them.

 Autocratic Management Style

-In contrast to the above an autocratic manager dictates orders to their staff and makes decisions without any consultation.
-The leader likes to control the situation they are in.
+In contrast to a democratic management style, an autocratic manager dictates orders to their staff and makes decisions without any consultation.
+Autocratic managers like to control the situation they are in.
 Decision are quick because staff are not consulted and work is usually completed on time.
-However this type of management style can decrease motivation and increase staff turnover because staff are not consulted and do not feel valued.
+However this type of management style can decrease motivation and increase staff turnover because staff are not consulted and may not feel valued.

-A consultative management style can be viewed as a combination of the above two.
-The manager will ask views and opinions from their staff, allowing them to feel involved but will ultimately make the final decision.
+A consultative management style can be viewed as a combination of democratic and autocratic.
+The consultative manager will ask views and opinions from their staff, allowing them to feel involved but will ultimately make the final decision.

-A laisses faire manager sets the tasks and gives staff complete freedom to complete the task as they see fit.
+A laissez faire manager sets the tasks and gives staff complete freedom to complete the task as they see fit.
 There is minimal involvement from the manager.
 The manager however does not sit idle and watch them work!
 He or she is there to coach or answer questions, supply information if required.
-There are benefits, staff again are developed to take responsibility which may lead to improved motivation.
-However with little direct guidance from the manager staff may begin to feel lost and not reach the goals originally set within the time frame.
+The benefits of a laissez faire management style is that giving staff personal responsibility for tasks, aids their development and can lead to improved motivation and staff confidence.
+However the danger is that a laissez fair style manager who does not provide adequate direct guidance may have staff who feel lost and staff who do not reach their objectives and meet deadlines.